If you’re planning out your dream garage or building a new house, you might wonder how big a “standard garage size” is.

 Unless you have an extended garage for long vehicles, when it comes to garage depth, one size usually fits all.

-The garage door height is a standard 7 or 8 feet, and the ceilings are usually between 8′ and 10′ off your garage floor.
+The garage door height is a standard 7 or 8 feet, while your garage ceiling is usually between 8′ and 10′ off your garage floor.

 Why Are Garages So Much Wider Than Cars?